tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 #### Layers

-We will need to call `strategy.experimental_create_sharded_variable()` in Keras' `Embeeding` layer.
+We will need to call `strategy.experimental_create_sharded_variable()` in Keras' `Embedding` layer.
 Under `ParameterServerStrategy` scope, all variables can potentially be `PartitionedVariable` for loadbalancing only.

 This doesn't involve an interface change and the details are omitted.